 Figurative language is a way of phrasing or wording that intentionally deviates from the literal meaning.
 In a sense, it aims to go beyond definition to become subject to interpretation.
-It’s an essential part of creative writing, which is why a figurative language poem or figures of speech are part and parcel of poetry.
+It’s an essential part of creative writing, and it’s also a valuable skill to have when learning languages.

 Think of it as a boost that gives creative writing more meaning, depth, and feeling.
 If you look at figurative language in a poem or story, you will notice that figurative speech gives it more life and makes it more special.